 Paul clearly expected to be with the Lord the MOMENT he died, saying in (2 Cor 5:8) "to be absent from the body, and to be present with the Lord," and in (Phil 1:23) "having a desire to depart, and to be with Christ."
 Actually, in (Phil 1:21-24) Paul is trying to decide if it is better for him to die and be with Christ, or stay on Earth and help others to grow in Christ.
 Paul says he desires to depart, but is convinced he should stay and teach others.
 A question to consider is, would Paul think it was better to die rather than stay and teach others if he thought he was just going to sleep?
 What would be the "gain" of dying rather than teaching?

-We also have a number of examples showing people have consciousness after death and are clearly not "sleeping."
+We also have a number of examples showing that people have consciousness after death, and are clearly not "sleeping."

 (Lk 16:19-31) The rich man and Lazarus were not sleeping.

 (1 Pet 3:18-20) Jesus preached to the spirits in prison (during the time between His death on the cross and resurrection).
 The people He preached to were obviously awake to hear that.

 (Jude 1:7) Says the cities of Sodom and Gomorrah are "suffering (present tense) the vengeance of eternal fire."

-Also, keep in mind, Jesus said to the thief on the cross, "And Jesus said unto him, Verily I say unto thee, TODAY shalt thou be with me in paradise" (Lk 23:43).
+Also, keep in mind what Jesus said to the thief on the cross, "And Jesus said unto him, Verily I say unto thee, TODAY shalt thou be with me in paradise" (Lk 23:43).
 (Caps emphasis mine) The thief was not going to sleep.